 Note that the maximum depth of inheritance when using specialize relationships is 1 (Example: If “core process” specializes the category “business process”, then neither “business process” may specialize another category, nor “core process” may be specialized by another category).

 Except for a “specializes” edge between a specialized and the specialized abstract content type, there may only be one edge of another relationship type between two content types (example: “specializes”): If “core process” specializes in the category “business process”, then “business process” may, for example, have a “containedIn” relationship with “core process”, but no further relationship of any type between these two categories is permitted).

 Make sure that there are no cycles when defining relationships between content types (example: “agent” is responsible for “business activity” and “business activity” is part of “business process”).
 In this case, “business process” must not have a relationship to “agent” such as “involved”.)

-To resolve possible cycles in the model graph, which can be formed from the relationships as edges and categories as nodes, the checkbox “Ignore in Process Guide” should be activated for affected relationships between content types.
+To resolve possible cycles in the model graph, which can be formed from the relationships as edges and categories as nodes, the checkbox “Ignore in Work Suggestions” should be activated for affected relationships between content types.
 This leaves these out of the way when generating the order of work instructions for the plug-in, so that cyclic processing paths can be avoided (see Figure 1).